WebAssembly/component-model/design/mvp/Explainer.md

 Whereas modules and components represent immutable *code*, instances associate code with potentially-mutable *state* (e.g., linear memory) and thus are necessary to create before being able to *run* the code.
-Instance definitions create module or component instances by selecting a module or component and then supplying a set of named *arguments* which satisfy all the named *imports* of the selected module or component.
+Instance definitions create module or component instances by selecting a module or component to **instantiate** and then supplying a set of named *arguments* which satisfy all the named *imports* of the selected module or component.
+This low-level instantiation mechanism allows the Component Model to simultaneously support multiple different styles of traditional [linking](Linking.md).

 The syntax for defining a core module instance is:
 ```ebnf